Optimal and parameter-free gradient minimization methods for convex and nonconvex optimization: Minimizing gradient for unconstrained nonconvex problems

 \vgap

-Applying the above lemma to our SCAR function call in \cref{eq:SCAR_call}, we have the relation $\|\nabla f(x^i)\|^2 \le 10l(f(x^{i-1}) - f(x^i))$, a result that is analogous to \cref{eq:PPA_key_ineq} in our previous analysis of the vanilla proximal point algorithm.
-Therefore, we are now able to obtain a convergence result that is similar to \cref{eq:ppa_conv}.
-It remains to estimate the total number of gradient evaluations needed.
+Applying Lemma~\ref{lem:SCAR_subproblem} to subproblem \eqref{eq:def_nonconvex_ppt}, we have $\|\nabla f(x^i)\|^2 \le 10\cmo{\tilde l}(f(x^{i-1}) - f(x^i))$, a result that is analogous to \eqref{eq:PPA_key_ineq} in our previous analysis of the vanilla proximal point algorithm.
+Therefore, we are now able to obtain a convergence result that is similar to \eqref{eq:ppa_conv}.
+It remains to estimate the total number of gradient evaluations.
 We need the following technical lemma for the analysis.